 The plot shows that the derivative-informed $H^1_{\mu}$ operator learning significantly improves the quality of the surrogate at the same training sample generation cost compared to the conventional $L^2_{\mu}$ operator learning.
 Here is a list of important takeaways from this plot:

-\begin{itemize} \item To achieve the same generalization accuracy for either observable or reduced Jacobian prediction, the derivative-informed $H^1_{\mu}$ operator learning is at least 25 times more efficient than the conventional $L^2_{\mu}$ operator learning measured by training sample generation cost. \item In the small training sample size regime, e.g., $n_t<1 {,}000$, we find that derivative-informed $H^1_{\mu}$ operator learning leads to a much higher generalization error reduction rate for both observable prediction and reduced Jacobian prediction. \item To achieve a similar efficiency in posterior sampling compared to mMALA, the operator surrogate needs an estimated $90\%$ generalization accuracy in reduced Jacobian prediction (see \cref{fig:ndr_total_speedup}).
-The conventional $L^2_{\mu}$ operator learning may at least (estimated via extrapolation) demand the cost of around $116 {,}000$ nonlinear PDE solves, while derivative-informed $H^1_{\mu}$ operator learning requires the cost of around $700$ nonlinear PDE solves--- two orders of magnitude difference in computational cost. \end{itemize} These numerical results indicate that the derivative-informed $H^1_{\mu}$ operator learning provides a much superior cost-accuracy trade-off compared to the conventional $L^2_{\mu}$ operator learning.
+\begin{itemize}[leftmargin=*] \item To achieve the same generalization accuracy for predicting the observables or the reduced Jacobian matrix, the derivative-informed $H^1_{\mu}$ operator learning is at least 25 times more efficient than the conventional $L^2_{\mu}$ operator learning measured by training sample generation cost. \item In the small training sample size regime, e.g., $n_t<1000$, derivative-informed $H^1_{\mu}$ operator learning leads to a much higher generalization error reduction rate for both observable prediction and reduced Jacobian prediction. \item To achieve a similar efficiency in posterior sampling compared to mMALA, the operator surrogate needs an estimated $90\%$ generalization accuracy in reduced Jacobian prediction (see \cref{fig:ndr_total_speedup}).
+The conventional $L^2_{\mu}$ operator learning may at least (estimated via extrapolation) demand the cost of around $116000$ nonlinear PDE solves, while derivative-informed $H^1_{\mu}$ operator learning requires the cost of around $700$ nonlinear PDE solves---two orders of magnitude difference in computational cost. \end{itemize} These numerical results indicate that the derivative-informed $H^1_{\mu}$ operator learning provides a much superior cost-accuracy trade-off compared to the conventional $L^2_{\mu}$ operator learning.
 The superiority of derivative-informed learning is more pronounced for large-scale PDE systems since one typically cannot afford to solve these systems at a large number of parameter samples.
 The superiority of derivative-informed $H^1_{\mu}$ operator learning is decisive when one expects the trained operator to possess an accurate derivative with respect to a high or infinite-dimensional input.

-\subsection{MCMC Results}
+\subsection{MCMC results}

-We present numerical results related to the efficiency of DINO-mMALA and DA-DINO-mMALA methods compared to the baseline and reference MCMC methods.
-For each method, we collect $n_c = 10$ Markov chains with different initialization, each with $n_s = 19 {,}000$ samples (after burn-in).
-The step size parameter $\triangle t$ and initialization are chosen carefully according to the procedure detailed in \cref{app:step_size}.
-We provide the statistics of the MCMC runs and posterior visualization in \cref{sec:supplementary}.
+We present numerical results on the efficiency of DINO-mMALA and DA-DINO-mMALA methods compared to the baseline and reference MCMC methods.
+For each method, we collect $n_c = 10$ Markov chains, each with $n_s = 19000$ samples.
+The step size parameter $\triangle t$ and initialization are chosen by the procedure detailed in \cref{app:step_size}.
+The statistics of the MCMC runs and posterior visualization are provided in \cref{sec:supplementary}.